14 Wedding Mindset Shifts That Will Change How You Plan (...In the Best Way)

 At some point, you have to let go of the fantasy of the “perfect day” and lean into the fact that this is your real life.

-Your real wedding.
+A real wedding.

 With real people.

-Perfection is not required for it to be unforgettable.
+It dosen't need to be perfect for it to be unforgettable.

 9. People will have opinions.
 That doesn’t mean you have to follow them.

-You’re going to get advice from every corner.
+You’re gonna get advice from every corner.

 Some of it will be helpful.